-Canada Lands Company is a self-financing, federal commercial Crown corporation.
-Canada Lands Company parent company and sole shareholder is CLCL, which reports to the Parliament of Canada through the Minister of Public Works and Government Services Canada.
+Canada Lands Company is a self-financing, federal Crown corporation that reports to the Parliament of Canada through the Minister of Public Services and Procurement.

 Canada Lands Company receives no government appropriations and pays any profits not required for its operations as annual dividends to the federal government.
-Since its reactivation in 1995, Canada Lands Company has achieved success in its many endeavours across the country, including contributions of over $1-billion to the Government of Canada as payment for properties, elimination of carrying costs, payment of taxes and declarations of dividends.
+Since its reactivation in 1995, the Company has achieved success in its many endeavours across the country, including contributions of more than $1 billion to the Government of Canada in the form of dividends issued, note repayments and income taxes paid.

 For more information about Canada Lands Company’s activities over the years, we encourage you to browse our success stories and view our annual reports archive.